PauliusSab1/Bank-Churn-Analysis-Report/README.md

 **Churn by Education and Geography**
 -	Churn rate by education indicates similar rate for customers with high school (31%), masters (32%) and bachelor’s diploma (33%).
 On the other hand, customers with PhD education are more likely to churn (40%).
--	Location does not have a significant impact on churn.
+-	Demographics variables (such as location, age or gender) does not have a big impact on churn.
 Customers from Germany, Spain and France have a very similar churn rate.

 <br>